Ken Schrader Racing

-Ken Schrader Racing was an American professional stock car racing team that last competed part-time in the ARCA Menards Series, fielding the No. 52 for Natalie Decker.
-The team is owned by longtime NASCAR driver Ken Schrader.
+Ken Schrader Racing (KSR) was an American professional stock car racing team that last competed part-time in the ARCA Menards Series, fielding the No. 52 for Natalie Decker.
+The team was owned by longtime NASCAR driver Ken Schrader.
 Over the years, Schrader has also fielded his team in the NASCAR Cup, Xfinity, and Truck Series in addition to in ARCA.

 NASCAR Xfinity and Cup Series

 Beginnings

 Schrader began fielding his own team in 1987 in the then-Busch Series, driving the No. 45 Red Baron Pizza Ford Thunderbird at North Carolina Speedway.
 Qualifying 21st, he finished 5th, one lap down.
 He switched to the No. 52 and Chevrolets in 1988 and picked up sponsorship from Exxon.
 Running ten races, he had two top-fives and finished 32nd in points.
 In 1989, he made twelve races and picked up his first win in the Busch Series at Dover, and ran with Kodiak sponsorship in 1990.
 During the 1990 season, his team ran its first Winston Cup race when Brian Ross drove the No. 58 Pontiac at Pocono Raceway, finishing 27th after suffering an engine failure.
 Schrader would change his number to 15 in 1991, and had four top-five finishes.

 AC Delco became the new team sponsor in 1992, and Schrader finished 29th in points, a career-best for him in the Busch Series.
 He switched back to the No. 52 in 1993, winning the pole at the season opening race, but had three top-tens, his lowest total since 1990.
 In 1994, he won his most recent race at Talladega Superspeedway, and had two other top-fives.
 After the 1995 season, the team retired from the Busch Series.